gjr80/weewx-steelseries/README.md

 A weeWX extension for the *SteelSeries Weather Gauges*.

+The current *SteelSeries Weather Gauges* extension version is v2.6.1 which contains *SteelSeries Weather Gauges* v2.6.1.

 ## Description ##

 The *SteelSeries Weather Gauges* extension provides an automated installation and default setup of the [SteelSeries Weather Gauges used with weeWX](https://github.com/mcrossley/SteelSeries-Weather-Gauges/tree/master/weather_server/WeeWX).